I came back from a 10 day Vipassana course this weekend.

 You bring the most minimal luggage you can live with for 10 days and nothing else.

 You also don’t pay for the course/lodging/food.
-This is consider a way for you to experience life as a monk, in the sense that the course is provided as a result of volunteers and donations from other people, so, for 10 days, in a simulated way, you live on charity.
+This is considered a way for you to experience life as a monk, in the sense that the course is provided as a result of volunteers and donations from other people, so, for 10 days, in a simulated way, you live on charity.

 Vipassana as is taught is considered to be the purest form of the technique that Buddha practised to attain Nirvana.